Kōrero: Floods

 Gold-mining village, Clutha River

-The early gold-mining settlements were almost always built beside a river.
-Water was needed for cooking and washing, but also for the mining itself.
-This Central Otago settlement was built beside the Clutha River, which appears benign.
+Nearly all early gold-mining settlements sprang up beside rivers.
+Water was needed for cooking and washing, and also for mining operations.
+This Central Otago settlement was built beside the Clutha River Mata-Au, which appears benign in the painting.
 But miners soon learnt that all rivers were liable to flood after heavy rain, and that it was prudent to live well above flood level.

 Te whakamahi i tēnei tūemi